 Bank of China

-Bank of China Limited Singapore Branch is one of the largest foreign banks in Singapore.
-It provides personal, corporate, online and mobile banking including RMB services, deposit products, trade finance, corporate and personal loans, credit/debit cards, treasury and foreign exchange products, remittance, financial institutions services, wealth management, private banking, safe deposit boxes, banker's guarantee, insurance, unit trust and other services.
+Bank of China Ltd, Singapore Branch is one of the largest foreign banks in Singapore.
+It offers RMB services, deposit products, trade finance, corporate and personal loans, credit/debit cards, foreign exchange, remittance, treasury and financial institutions services, wealth management, private banking, banker's guarantee, insurance, unit trusts, online and mobile banking, safe deposit boxes, and more.
 BOC Singapore Branch was established at Cecil Street in 1936 and received Qualifying Full Bank licence in 2012.
-In 1953, the company moved into a new building at 4 Battery Road.
 Today it operates through 13 branches and 23 ATMs plus atm5 locations.
 Atm5 is a shared network among Qualifying Full Banks, namely Bank of China, Citibank, HSBC, Maybank, Standard Chartered and State Bank of India.

 RHB Bank Berhad Singapore (RHBS), founded in 1961, is a fully-licensed bank serving individuals and corporations through five main business areas: Commercial Banking, Wealth Management and Personal Financial Services, Corporate Banking, Treasury and Investment Banking.
 It offers deposits products, loans, credit cards, Islamic banking, insurance, foreign exchange, online banking and much more.
 RHBS operates seven branches and 12 currency exchange counters.
 The company is a subsidiary of Malaysian RHB Bank, the fourth largest financial services provider in Malaysia.